 A Schatzki ring is a circular band of mucosal tissue that can form at the end of the food pipe closest to the stomach.
-The ring of tissue causes the food pipe, or esophagus, to narrow.
+It can cause the food pipe, or esophagus, to narrow and make swallowing difficult.

 Schatzki rings are not cancerous, and they are usually harmless.
 Changing patterns of eating can help with the symptoms.

 This article explores the symptoms and causes of a Schatzki ring.
 It also describes how a doctor diagnoses the condition and the treatment options available.